Course 1: Rust Language

 Rust Hello World

 We will use the cargo command to build our first hello_world project.
-Note that this is not mandatory, everything can be built by hand, the Rust ompiler can be invoked without cargo by using the command rustc.
+Note that this is not mandatory, everything can be built by hand, the Rust compiler can be invoked without cargo by using the command rustc.

 cargo new hello_world

-Build your project with the command:
+Now, build your project with the cargo build command.

-Where is the generated executable file?
-What is the bang (!) after println
+• Where is the generated executable file?

 Course: What about println!

-Variables, Types ans Mutability
+Variables, Types and Mutability

 What is the problem with the program below?
 Does it compile?